 Ronald Lee and Andrew Mason, lead authors and editors

-Selected as Outstanding Academic Book by Choice.
+Selected as an Outstanding Academic Title for 2012

 Now available in paperback.

-Direct purchase from Edward Elgar at discounted price.
+Direct purchase from Edward Elgar at discounted price

 Featured at the 2013 PAA conference's Authors Meet Critics session

 The Population Association of America had its annual meeting in New Orleans on April 11-13, 2013.
 An "authors meet critics" session was part of the agenda, featuring the National Transfer Accounts book "Population Aging and the Generational Economy" (lead authors Ronald Lee and Andrew Mason).